 \subsection{Taxonomy and Framework}

-Algorithm~\ref{algo:MORL/D} defines a high level skeleton of the MORL/D framework, a middle ground technique between MOO/D and RL aimed at finding a set of solution to MOMDPs.
+Algorithm~\ref{algo:MORL/D} defines a high-level skeleton of the MORL/D framework, a middle-ground technique between MOO/D and RL aimed at finding a set of solutions to MOMDPs.
 Here, the population of policies (solutions) is denoted $\Pi$ to clearly identify the different solution concepts with RL and MOO.
 The algorithm starts by initializing the policies, weights, reference points, Pareto archive, neighborhoods, and buffer (lines 1--5).
-At every iteration, the algorithm samples some experiences from the environment by following a chosen policy (lines 7--8).
-These experiences are then included in an experience buffer, and used to improve the policies by sampling $u$ batches from the buffer for each policy in the population (lines 9--10).
-After improvement, the policies are evaluated and the Pareto optimal policies are included in the Pareto archive (lines 11--12).
-Then, the weights, reference points and neighborhood are adapted (lines 13--14), and subproblems are able to cooperate with each other (line 15).
-Finally, the set of non dominated policies is returned (line 17).
+At each iteration, the algorithm samples some experiences from the environment by following a chosen policy (lines 7--8).
+These experiences are then included in an experience buffer and used to improve the policies by sampling $u$ batches from the buffer for each policy in the population (lines 9--10).
+After improvement, the policies are evaluated, and the Pareto optimal policies are included in the Pareto archive (lines 11--12).
+Then, the weights, reference points, and neighborhood are adapted (lines 13--14), and subproblems can cooperate with each other (line 15).
+Finally, the set of non-dominated policies is returned (line 17).

 Naturally, MORL/D benefits from a rich pool of techniques inherited from both MOO/D and RL.
 Some elements can be directly transferred and instantiated, while others require specific adaptations and novel approaches.
-Figure~\ref{fig:morld} visually highlights these design choices, and the forthcoming parts delve into some of these choices in more depth, accompanied by examples from existing MORL literature that employ these techniques.
+Figure~\ref{fig:morld} visually highlights these design choices, and the following parts delve into some of these choices in more depth, accompanied by examples from existing MORL literature that employ these techniques.

-\subsection{Common design choices with MOO/D}
+\subsection{Common Design Choices with MOO/D}

 Most of the building blocks previously identified in MOO/D can immediately be applied to MORL/D. Indeed, weight vectors or reference points generation and adaptation schemes, Pareto archive, and individual selection mechanisms can be applied straightforwardly.
-However, some building blocks require particular attention; these are discussed further below.
+However, some building blocks require particular attention; these are discussed in more detail below.